Shufang-Zhu/Shufang-Zhu.github.io/README.md

 Email: shufang.zhu(at)cs.ox.ac.uk

 ## News
-Apr 6, 2023
+Jun 16, 2023
-Talk on "On the power of LTLf in Assuerd Autonomy" selected for the [Oxbridge Conference 2023](https://www.oxbridge2023.com/)!
+I will be attending the [12th workshop on synthesis](https://homepage.cs.uiowa.edu/~ajreynol/SYNT2023/) and [CAV'23](http://www.i-cav.org/2023/workshops/).

-Mar 15, 2023
+Jun 15, 2023
-Journal paper [Finite-trace and generalized-reactivity specifications in temporal synthesis](https://link.springer.com/article/10.1007/s10703-023-00413-2#citeas) is online!
+I will be attending the [7th International Workshop "Women in Logic"](https://sites.google.com/view/wil2023/).

 Mar 2, 2023
-Course on [Game-Theoretic Approach to Planning and Synthesis](https://essai.si/game-theoretic-approach-to-planning-and-synthesis/) accepted at [ESSAI’23]((https://essai.si/))!
+Course on [Game-Theoretic Approach to Planning and Synthesis](https://essai.si/game-theoretic-approach-to-planning-and-synthesis/) accepted at [ESSAI’23]((https://essai.si/)).